simpslandyy/TorontoWeather/README.md

 ### Pre-processor and Server
 I'm still fairly new to **Webpacker**, but I do see the benefits of using it.
 So for this assignment I decided to use Webpacker as my pre-processor and bundler.
 To serve my web-application I used a simple **Express** server that compiles webpack and serves it using the [webpack-dev-middleware](https://github.com/webpack/docs/wiki/webpack-dev-middleware).

+Some early issues I had with DarkSky revolved around the fact they disable CORS on their servers.
+The first solution was to bypass this by adding `mode: no-cors` to the request header however that wasn't a viable solution because I was working in a virtual machine.
+So the next best option, without fiddling around my virtual machine was to just put my requests behind a proxy.
+I used 'cors-anywhere', which is a simple URI that is attached to the front of the API URI

 ### Front-End